 We are in need of change.
 We need change in how we interact with business stakeholders to achieve better business outcomes with software.
 We need change in the level of complexity regularly experienced with the software components that we build on.
 We need change in how business-driven solutions and the technical components align to achieve true competitive advantage.

 Use the open source (OSS) vlingo/platform to achieve the simplification of distributed, concurrent, reactive, event-driven, and microservices architectures.
 Along with Domain-Driven Design, this is the crossroads where business strategy and modern technology meet.
 This means that the vlingo/platform doesn’t get in your way as you build your Bounded Context with its Ubiquitous Language.
 Rather, the vlingo/platform facilitates the explicit and fluent linguistic expressions of your core business models.
+Consider our platform DDD-friendly.
 Together with simplified multi-core enablement, your teams are supplied with a powerful toolbox full of versatile components supporting innovation.

 In 1973, Dr. Carl Hewitt and his colleagues formulated the Actor Model.
 In recent years, the inventor of object orientation, Alan Kay, has stated that the Actor Model retained more of what he thought were the important object ideas.
 So, when you think of the Actor Model, think of objects done right.